sarahtattersall/PIPEThesisSettings/README.md

 This repository contains all the settings for reproducing the results described in my Masters project thesis.

-In Chapter 4 it analyses the PIPE 4 codebase and the specified commit has been tagged as architecture.
-In Chatper 9 it evaluates the changes to the code base and the commit has been tagged with evaluation in the PIPE 5 repositories.
+In Chapter 4 it analyses the PIPE 4 codebase and the specified commit has been tagged as `architecture`.
+In Chatper 9 it evaluates the changes to the code base and the commit has been tagged with `evaluation` in the PIPE 5 repositories.

 Results may be reproduced as follows: